s-damian/anchor-nft-ticketing/README.md

 ### Make Scripts Executable

-Ensure the shell scripts are executable:
+Ensure that the shell scripts are executable:

 ```bash
 chmod +x sh/*.sh